-Protective earthing conductor (identification: PE) or (protective grounding conductor, US): protective conductor provided for protective earthing [defined in the IEC 60050-195-2021].
+Protective earthing conductor (identification: PE) or (protective grounding conductor, US): protective conductor provided for protective earthing [this term is defined in the IEC 60050-195-2021].
 In other words, it is a protective conductor designed to implement the earthing performed for the purpose of electrical safety.

 What Are Protective Earthing Conductors?

-In order to protect people and animals from electric shocks in electrical installations of buildings, protective earthing is carried out, which provides for the electrical connection of exposed conductive parts of Class I electrical equipment with the protective conductors of the electrical installation of the building in accordance with the features of the type of system earthing.
+In order to protect people and animals from electric shocks in electrical installations of buildings, protective earthing is carried out, which provides for the electrical connection of exposed-conductive-parts of Class I electrical equipment with the protective conductors of the electrical installation of a building in accordance with the features of the type of system earthing.

-In the TN-C, TN-S and TN-C-S types of system earthing, the exposed conductive parts of Class I electrical equipment are electrically connected to the earthed live parts of the power supply.
-With the TT and IT types of system earthing, the exposed conductive parts of Class I electrical equipment are connected to the earthing arrangement of the electrical installation of the building.
+In the TN-C, TN-S and TN-C-S types of system earthing, the exposed-conductive-parts of Class I electrical equipment are electrically connected to the earthed live parts of the power supply.
+With the TT and IT types of system earthing, the exposed-conductive-parts of Class I electrical equipment are connected to the earthing arrangement of the electrical installation of a building.
 The protective conductors in the electrical installations of buildings corresponding to the types of system earthing listed are protective earthing conductors.

 It follows that protective earthing conductors must comply with the requirements of the regulations for protective conductors.